namdev-rathod/DevOps-Projects/AWS/Website-Hosting-With-Secure-S3-CloudFront/README.md

 > Requirements
 > Host sample application using S3 bucket and Cloudfront.
-> Make sure S3 bucket object should not be public and it should only accessible via Cloudfront
+> Make sure S3 bucket object should not be a public and it should only accessible via Cloudfront
+> Give Additional Domain Name To CloudFront
+> Configure Route53 DNS Entry

 # How To Achieve These Requirements?
  - Secure S3 Bucket
  - CloudFront
  - ACM - SSL Certificate In N.Virginia
- - Give additional domain name in CloudFront
+ - Additional Domain Name For CloudFront
  - CDK Code - Typescript
  - Architecture Diagram